phil-opp/blog_os/blog/content/second-edition/posts/03-vga-text-buffer/index.md

 [volatile]: https://en.wikipedia.org/wiki/Volatile_(computer_programming)

 In order to use volatile writes for the VGA buffer, we use the [volatile][volatile crate] library.
 This _crate_ (this is how packages are called in the Rust world) provides a `Volatile` wrapper type with `read` and `write` methods.
-These methods internally use the [read_volatile] and [write_volatile] functions of the standard library and thus guarantee that the reads/writes are not optimized away.
+These methods internally use the [read_volatile] and [write_volatile] functions of the core library and thus guarantee that the reads/writes are not optimized away.

 [volatile crate]: https://docs.rs/volatile
 [read_volatile]: https://doc.rust-lang.org/nightly/core/ptr/fn.read_volatile.html